NikodemMlynski/sorting_algorithms_speed/README.md

 1. **Data Generation:**

-   - A Python script generates a file (`numbers.txt`) containing 10,000 floating-point numbers ranging from 0.01 to 99.99, shuffled randomly.
+   - A Python script generates a file (`array.txt`) containing 10,000 floating-point numbers ranging from 0.01 to 99.99, shuffled randomly.

 2. **Sorting:**